approov/quickstart-ios-swift-urlsession/SHAPES-EXAMPLE.md

 ## SHAPES APP WITH SECRETS PROTECTION

 This section provides an illustration of an alternative option for Approov protection if you are not able to modify the backend to add an Approov Token check.
-We are still going to be using `https://shapes.approov.io/v1/shapes/` that simply checks for an API key, so please the code so it points to `https://shapes.approov.io/v1/shapes/`.
+We are still going to be using `https://shapes.approov.io/v1/shapes/` that simply checks for an API key, so please change back the code so it points to `https://shapes.approov.io/v1/shapes/`.

 The `apiSecretKey` variable also needs to be changed as follows, removing the actual API key out of the code: